Crowdliness/GNNgraph/docs/source/usage.rst

 Crowdliness
 -----------

-Crowdliness is autodiadictism raised recursively to a convoluted power.
+Crowdliness is autodiadictism raised recursively to a convoluted power ... it's like BurningMan, except maybe an earlier, more participatory proto-BurningMan that didn't even have a location yet, before BurningMan primarily attracted reporters, spectators and gawkers.
+Crowdliness is that thing which is so raw and nakedly intriguing that it might attract a crowd.

 GNNgraph illustrates how crowdly autodidactism is convoluted and recursive in nature.
 It's like jazz or improvisational art in that it is fundamentally autodidactic in nature.
 Playing involves a LOT of experimentation and practice alone ... but, at some point or when skills get to a certain level, it is transitions into something that is fundamentally about collaborative jamming.